 Who is Xiaomi?

-When you compare Xiaomi to other huge smartphone brands — including Samsung, Apple, LG, Huawei, etc. — you notice one thing quickly: how young the company is.
+When you compare Xiaomi to other huge smartphone brands — including Samsung, Apple, Oppo, etc. — you notice one thing quickly: how young the company is.
 Xiaomi started in 2010, which makes it the youngest on the list of the top ten smartphone manufacturers around the world.

 Xiaomi — pronounced “shee-yow-mee” — began when CEO and founder Lei Jun assembled a team of tech veterans as staff for a new venture.
 Based on the credentials of the staff (which included former Google and Motorola employees) as well as the mission statement of the company, Jun was able to raise millions in early seed funding.